JGCRI/hector/README.md

 ## Contributing to Hector

- The Hector team welcomes and values community contributions but please see our [Contribution Guide](articles/ContributionsGuide.html).
+ The Hector team welcomes and values community contributions, but please see our [Contribution Guide](articles/ContributionsGuide.html).

 ## Code of Conduct

-Please note that the hector project is released with a [Contributor Code of Conduct](https://jgcri.github.io/hector/CODE_OF_CONDUCT.html).
+Please note that the Hector project is released with a [Contributor Code of Conduct](https://jgcri.github.io/hector/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.

  ***